-- 1 Single sided T-shirt with Special Olympics and partner brands on the front. - 2 Doubled sided T-shirt with Special Olympics mark used large on the front with the partner brands on the reverse.
+- 1 Single sided T-shirt with Special Olympics and partner brands on the front. - Olympics mark used large on the front with the partner brands on the reverse.
 Note the repeat of the Special Olympics brand in a dominant position on the reverse. - 3 When using dark colored T-shirts the brand should be printed in white. - When using light colored T-shirts other than white the brand should be printed in black or a color that creates sufficient contrast with the T-shirt base color.